mmamaev/timeboard/doc/source/data_model.rst

 Compound Workshifts
 ===================

 It is important to emphasize that, when working with a timeboard, you reason about workshifts rather than base units.
-Duty is a property of workshift, not of a base unit.
+Duty is associated with a workshift, not with a base unit.
 All calendar calculations are performed either on workshifts or on intervals.

 In many cases, workshift coincides with a base unit.
 The only reason to be otherwise is when you need workshifts of varying duration.
 Let's illustrate this point with examples.